Committees

 crevis@holtzmanvogel.com

-The Utilities Management Committee, or UMC, works to promote efficiency and excellence in utility management.
-Committee members include representatives from utilities, manufacturer representatives, and consulting.
-UMC is an active committee, providing educational outreach in the form of workshops, like the management workshops, and though numerous vehicles such as webinars and working with other committees.
+The Utilities Management Committee (UMC) works to promote efficiency and excellence in utility management.
+Committee members include representatives from utilities, manufacturer representatives, and consultants.
+UMC is an active committee, providing educational outreach in the form of management workshops, webinars, and collaboration with other committees.

 ekeddy@hazenandsawyer.com